Tyler Olson (baseball): Kansas City Royals

-The Kansas City Royals claimed Olson off of waivers and optioned him to the Omaha Storm Chasers of the PCL.
+On June 14, 2016, the Kansas City Royals claimed Olson off of waivers and optioned him to the Omaha Storm Chasers of the PCL.
+In 5 games for Omaha, he recorded a 2.84 ERA with 2 strikeouts across 6 1/3 innings pitched.
+Olson was designated for assignment following the promotion of Brooks Pounders on July 5.

 Cleveland Indians

-The Cleveland Indians claimed him off waivers from the Royals on July 9, and assigned him to the Columbus Clippers of the International League.
-The Indians designated him for assignment on August 4.
-On August 14, 2016, he was sent outright to Columbus.
+The Cleveland Indians claimed him off waivers from the Royals on July 9, 2016, and assigned him to the Columbus Clippers of the International League.

 Olson began the 2017 season with Columbus.
-The Indians purchased his contract on July 21, 2017, and he faced one batter against the Toronto Blue Jays that night.
+The Indians purchased his contract on July 21, and he faced one batter against the Toronto Blue Jays that night.
 Olson remained on the Indians for the rest of the year.
 He appeared in 30 games, pitching 20 innings without giving up an earned run.
 He made the Indians' postseason roster and pitched in the postseason for the first time, appearing in 3 games without giving up an earned run.

 Olson made the 2018 Indians Opening Day roster.
-On May 11, he was placed on the paternity list as he went to be with his wife Shayna for the birth of their first child.
+On May 11, he was placed on the paternity list as he went to be with his wife for the birth of their first child.
 Olson finished the season with 43 appearances, logging in 27 1/3 innings.
-In 2019, Olson pitched in 30 2/3 innings, going 1-1 in 39 games.
+In 2019, Olson pitched in 30 2/3 innings, going 1–1 in 39 games.
 Following the 2019 season, Olson was outrighted off the Indians roster and became a free agent.

 Chicago Cubs

-On January 17, 2020, Olson signed a minor league deal with the Chicago Cubs.
-He became a free agent on November 2, 2020.
+On January 17, 2020, Olson signed a minor league contract with the Chicago Cubs.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Olson became a free agent on November 2.

 Boston Red Sox

 On April 6, 2021, Olson signed a minor league contract with the Boston Red Sox organization.
-He was assigned to the Double-A Portland Sea Dogs.
-He elected free agency on November 7, 2021.
+In 31 relief appearances for the Double-A Portland Sea Dogs, he posted a 4-1 record and 2.61 ERA with 37 strikeouts over 31 innings of work.
+Olson elected free agency following the season on November 7.

 Personal

-Olson and his wife Shayna welcomed their first child, a son, in May 2018.
+Olson and his wife welcomed their first child in May 2018.

 Olson grew up a Seattle Mariners fan.